Create a technical file

 Keep the technical file

-You must usually keep the technical file for a product for 10 years.
+You must usually keep the technical file for a product for 10 years, on paper or digitally.
 For some products, you must keep the technical file for 20 years.
 This applies from the time the product was put on the market.
 This is the responsibility of the manufacturer or an authorised representative in the EU.

 Keep the technical file up to date